Gemesys: Shaping the Future of AI Chips Inspired By The Human Brain

 Another important aspect is that we’re building a deep-tech startup, not a dating app.
 Dating apps are quite common, so they face a lot of market risk in whether customers will like them.
 Upfront, we face a lot of technology risk, but then we can do something that only we can do, and the market risk is low.
 If the technology works, it’s clear that customers will want more powerful AI chips and use AI everywhere.
 It will take more upfront investment and more time, more like a seven-year marathon than a two-week sprint, to have a full-fledged product in the market, but then we also have a unique and defensible value proposition.

 Last but not least, AI today is not sustainable.
 The amount of energy consumed in data centers and the associated carbon emissions are mind-boggling.
 But in the future, if AI is developed correctly, we see a lot of potential for it to contribute to all 17 sustainable development goals (SDGs).
-That’s want we want to do at GEMESYS.
+That’s what we want to do at GEMESYS.

 What Advice Would You Give Fellow Deep Tech Founders?